Sensirion/arduino-ble-gadget/README.md

 This library enables you to create your own Do-It-Yourself BLE enabled sensor gadget on the ESP32 platform.

-**Note: The library has changed in the most recent update and won't work with preexisting code.
+**Note: The library has changed in version 1.0.0 and won't work with code using version 0.14.0 or earlier.
 For a detailed guide on how to migrate your code, click [here](MIGRATION.md).**

 ### Key features are